CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 # CMSDAS @ DESY 2018

 Welcome to the 2018 DESY CMSDAS exercise on disappearing tracks!
-This long exercise will walk students through a number of steps needed to set up and implement a search for new physics at CMS.
+This long exercise will walk students through a number of steps needed to set up and implement an search for new physics at CMS.
 Enjoy!

 ## Introduction